HelyxM/Mission-to-Mars/README.md

-# Constructing A Flask App Presenting Data About Mars and Mars Missions
+# Constructing A Flask App To Present Data About Mars and Mars Missions

 ### *Files*:
 - Jupyter Notebook File: [Mission_to_Mars_Challenge](Mission_to_Mars_Challenge.ipynb)